DjangoGirlsSeoul/msopencamptutorial/README.md

  	a.
 Create Template for rest list with dummy data using bootstrap
 	b.
 Create Template for restaurant detail page
 	c.
 Create base template and extend list and detail template from it

+## Step 10 (Dynamic Data in Template with Django ORM)
+	a.
+Get Dynamic data (restaurants) from database using queryset